Tips To Run Faster

 The time to practice running relaxed and focusing on proper form is in training, so that come race day any issues can be instantly corrected while racing.

-9. Get Out Of The Comfort Zone
+8. Forget The Comfort Zone

-It is a dangerous place that doesn’t take you to new heights, help you reach your capability.
 Steven Pressfield, calls it the Resistance in his book Do The Work.

 All of our lives since we were young we are taught not to question, to adhere, follow the rules.